rsksmart/ai-agent-rsk/SECURITY.md

 ## Responsible Disclosure

-For all security related issues, reown-next-starter-kit has two main points of contact.
-Reach us at <security@rootstocklabs.com> or use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/rsksmart/reown-next-starter-kit/security/advisories/new) tab.
+For all security related issues, ai-agent-rsk has two main points of contact.
+Reach us at <security@rootstocklabs.com> or use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/rsksmart/ai-agent-rsk/security/advisories/new) tab.

 The Rootstock team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-**Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/rsksmart/reown-next-starter-kit/issues).
+**Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/rsksmart/ai-agent-rsk/issues).

 ## Vulnerability Handling